TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/TypoScriptSyntax/Syntax/Includes.rst

   (") or single quotes (') can be used.

 *Internals:*
-Under the hood, Symfony Finder is use to find the file and provides the "globbing" feature (\* syntax).
+Under the hood, the `Symfony`:pn: finder is use to find the file and provides the "globbing" feature (\* syntax).

 *Outlook:*
 The syntax is designed to stay and there are absolutely no plans to extend the :ts:`@import` statement in the future.
-However, the :ts:`@...` syntax for annotations may be used to add more preparsing logic to TypoScript in future.
+However, the :ts:`@...` syntax for annotations may be used to add more preparsing logic to `TypoScript`:pn: in future.

 Alternative, traditional Syntax